-Selections from Psalms, particularly 118 and 130, along with supplications and a kabbalistic prayer hoping God will treat Israel with mercy, are parts of tashlikh in various communities.
-The custom developed around the 13th century and became widespread despite objections from rabbis who feared superstitious people would believe that tashlikh, rather than the concerted effort of teshuvah, had the power to change their lives.
-Religious leaders were particularly opposed to the practice of tossing bread crumbs, representing sins, the water, and even shaking one’s garments to loosen any evil clinging to them was discouraged.
+The custom developed around the 13th century and became widespread despite objections from rabbis who feared superstitious people would believe that tashlich, rather than the concerted effort of teshuvah, had the power to change their lives.
+Religious leaders were particularly opposed to the practice of tossing bread crumbs, representing sins, into the water, and even shaking one’s garments to loosen any evil clinging to them was discouraged.

 To make the practice symbolic rather than superstitious, the rabbis gave it ethical meaning.
-Through midrash, they connected the water with the Akedah.
+Through Midrash, they connected the water with the Akedah, the binding of Isaac.
 When Abraham was on his way to sacrifice Isaac, they said, Satan (which could be understood as the voice inside Abraham telling him not to kill his beloved son) tried to stop him.
 When Abraham refused to heed his voice, Satan became a raging river blocking Abraham’s way.
 Abraham proceeded nevertheless.
 When the water reached his neck and he called out for God’s help, the waters immediately subsided.